datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 ~~~

 and detect, as expected, that the resulting database has three elements
 participating in the cycle.
-This alLowsg us to reject the transaction outright
+This allows us to reject the transaction outright
 without it even passing into the transactor.

-# Accounting example
+# Accounting Example

 Let's move on to the more complex example of accounting.
 [Accounting](https://en.wikipedia.org/wiki/Accounting) is a fundamental form of